·

 What Legitimate SGIP Outreach Looks Like

-• Identify themselves clearly — business name, CSLB license number, contact information
+Identify themselves clearly — business name, license number where applicable, contact information

-• Don't create false urgency — they give you time to research, compare quotes, and make an informed decision
+Don't create false urgency — they give you time to research, compare, and make an informed decision

-• Welcome verification — they're happy to share their CSLB license and SGIP developer registration
+Welcome verification — they're happy to share their credentials and any required registrations

 What to Do If You Receive a Suspicious Mailer

-1. Don't call the number on the mailer immediately.
-Instead, research the company independently first.
+Don't call the number on the mailer immediately.
+Research the company independently first.

 SGIP Is Real — Your Due Diligence Matters